 However, at the time of writing (March 2018), Nano is also working on a new desktop wallet which, like the mobile apps, is in the beta stage.
 You can sign up for the Nano Desktop Wallet Beta on the same page as the download link above to see what this new wallet has to offer.

-Once you’ve bought XRB on an exchange, you may decide that you want to keep those coins in your exchange wallet.
-This is a quick and easy option, which is particularly convenient if you want to use your XRB to place a trade.
+Once you’ve bought NANO on an exchange, you may decide that you want to keep those coins in your exchange wallet.
+This is a quick and easy option, which is particularly convenient if you want to use your NANO to place a trade.

 However, there are some key security risks associated with storing crypto on an exchange.
 Not only are your private keys usually controlled by the exchange rather than by you, meaning you don’t have full control over your assets, but exchanges are a popular target for hackers.

 To ensure the safety of your funds, the best option is to move them into a private, secure wallet.

 If you want to ensure the security of your NANO or any other crypto coins or tokens, remember the following useful tips: